Welcome Homeschool Students!

 You will likely be asked to send your home school transcripts, your test scores, and a personal statement to the colleges and universities where you apply.

-Preparing your transcript: If you completed an alternative or self-designed program of study you may be asked to prepare a transcript, including a description of each course/subject, when you took the course and the grade you received.
+Preparing your transcript: If you completed an alternative or self-designed program of study you may be asked to prepare a transcript.
+The transcript may include a description of each course/subject, when you took the course and the grade you received.
 You may also want to provide additional information, such as extra curricular activities or other accomplishments.
 If you took courses from a correspondence school, ask the school to send an official transcript of your work to each college you are applying to.
 You can download the transcript request form here.

 Taking the ACT / SAT tests: All of the regionally accredited Adventist colleges and universities in North America require freshman applicants to submit ACT and/or SAT test scores.
 Because of some of the variations in homeschool programs, your scores on these nationally normed tests will be used by the colleges (a) for admission purposes to properly rank your high school experience with other students who are applying and/or (b) to serve as a guide in placing you in the correct college courses.
 Preparing for the test and doing well is important and can also mean receiving additional scholarship money.

-Sending test scores: You can designate which colleges receive your test scores at the time you register to take the ACT or SAT or anytime after by clicking on the here for the ACT and here for the SAT.
-The correct code for each Adventist college is on the transcript request form here.
+Sending test scores: You can designate which colleges receive your test scores at the time you register to take the ACT or SAT or anytime after by clicking on here for the ACT and here for the SAT.
+Each Adventist college’s SAT/ACT test codes are listed here.

 Writing a personal statement:: Some of the Adventist colleges and universities will ask you to submit a personal statement.
 You may be asked to write about your home school experience or another topic.
 You can submit this statement separately or you can complete it when you are filling out the Adventist Connect application (recommended).